odisfm/zcx-core/docs/content/lessons/getting-started/zcx-concepts.md

 !!! note "Terminology"
     In this documentation, when we use the word "button" we are referring to the physical input on your MIDI controller.
     When we use the terms "control" or "ZControl", we are referring to the abstract concept.
+    As one button is usually associated with several ZControls, this distinction will become important.

 ### control definitions